finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 oc adm policy add-cluster-role-to-user cluster-admin finos-admin-1
 ```

 A sample [script](add_cluster_admin_role.sh) is provided to automate this.
-The response that the user is not found can be ignored.
+The response that the user is not found can be ignored as it is due to the user having not yet logged into the cluster.

 Once the above steps have been completed it should now be possible to login into the OCP cluster using the new credentials.